 KPC faces threats of irreversible degradation which can not only dilute its functionality but also pose challenge to the survival of the rich biodiversity and large community it supports.
 It is important to note here that forests ecosystems (including KPC), if undisturbed are known to have inherent adaptive capacities and can continue to provide uninterrupted ecosystem services to the communities dependent on it.
 Thus, one can safely assume that higher the adaptive capacity of the forests, higher is the adaptive capacity of the dependent community (and other dependent groups) in the context of climate change.
 This holds true for the KPC landscape too.
-A thorough analysis of the prevalent dynamics/ threats and extensive experience of working in the region has led us to believe that in order to make the landscape resilient, the prevalent vulnerabilities in the community (which uses the ecosystem as a coping mechanism) needs to be addressed on a priority so as to enable the forests.
+A thorough analysis of the prevalent dynamics/ threats and extensive experience of working in the region has led us to believe that in order to make the landscape resilient, the prevalent vulnerabilities in the community (which uses the ecosystem as a coping mechanism) needs to be addressed on a priority so as to enable the forests ecosystem improve its long term functionality for the dependent community and biodiversity.